Astrophysics (Index)About

 (a logarithmic measure of brightness)

 Astronomical magnitude is an indicator of the brightness of a star (or other astronomical object) based upon differentiation of brightness by eye, with a magnitude of 1 for a very bright star, 2 for somewhat less bright and so forth.
+(The seemingly-backward system using smaller numbers for brighter presumably came from calling the brightest stars "first magnitude", then the slightly less bright stars as "second magnitude", etc., then later, using the associated cardinal numbers rather than the ordinal numbers.)
 In the 19th century, it was formalized as a logarithmic scale, essentially -2.5 times the log 10 of the flux density.
 Some magnitudes (as viewed from Earth):

 Relative magnitude of two objects: